More Than 1,000 Migrants Cross Channel To UK In Two Days - UrduPoint

 More Than 1,000 Migrants Cross Channel To UK In Two Days

-London, (UrduPoint / Pakistan Point News - 10th Oct, 2021 ) :Britain has rescued or intercepted a total of 1,115 migrants attempting to cross the English Channel over just two days, the country's interior ministry said on Sunday.
+London, (UrduPoint / Pakistan Point News - 11th Oct, 2021 ) :Britain has rescued or intercepted a total of 1,115 migrants attempting to cross the Channel over just two days, the country's interior ministry said on Sunday.

 Rising numbers of Channel crossings by migrants in small boats have contributed to growing tensions between the UK and France following Britain's departure from the EU at the start of this year.

-On Saturday, British authorities said they had recovered 491 people in 17 operations and 624 people in 23 operations on Friday, while French authorities prevented 414 migrants from reaching the UK over the same two days.
+On Saturday, British authorities said they had recovered 491 people in 17 operations and 624 people in 23 operations on Friday, while French authorities prevented 414 migrants from reaching Britain over the same two days.

+On Sunday the French authorities said they had rescued a further 342 migrants who were attempting the crossing.

 Dan O'Mahoney, who heads the Home Office team looking to curb the number of migrants reaching the UK, said the government was "determined" to tackle what he called the "unacceptable rise in dangerous Channel crossings".